ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

-Note that the only changes are that we add the ``@ray.remote`` decorator to the function definition, we call the function with ``f.remote()``, and we call ``ray.get`` on the list of object IDs in order to block until the corresponding tasks have finished executing.
+Note that the only changes are that we add the ``@ray.remote`` decorator to the function definition, we call the function with ``f.remote()``, and we call ``ray.get`` on the list of futures in order to block until the corresponding tasks have finished executing.

 <div align="center">